 Ingrown toenails are a very treatable foot condition.
 In minor cases, soaking the affected area in salt or antibacterial soaps will not only help with the ingrown nail itself, but also help prevent any infections from occurring.
 In more severe cases, surgery is an option.
 In either case, speaking to your podiatrist about this condition will help you get a better understanding of specific treatment options that are right for you.

 If you have any questions please feel free to contact our office located in Tuscaloosa, and Fayette, AL .
-We offer the newest diagnostic and treatment technologies for all your foot needs.
+We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.

 All foot wounds are serious wounds if you have diabetes.
 This is because diabetic wounds tend to heal slowly and poorly due to the variety of health complications caused by diabetes.
 The elevated glucose levels characteristic of diabetes can stiffen the arteries, narrow the blood vessels, and damage the nerves that supply the lower limbs.
 This can lead to wounds that have a limited blood supply and are difficult to detect because of impaired pain signaling from the feet to the rest of the body.
 Without enough oxygen and nutrients traveling to the injured area via the bloodstream, the wound cannot heal properly.
 This creates a high risk of infection, which can be made worse by immune system insufficiency.
 If you have diabetes, it is very important that you inspect your feet daily for any changes or abnormalities.
 If you notice that something is wrong, please seek the care of a podiatrist as soon as possible.
 Early detection and treatment is the key in preventing complications from diabetic foot wounds.

 Wound care is an important part in dealing with diabetes.
 If you have diabetes and a foot wound or would like more information about wound care for diabetics, consult with Dr. Robert Hope from Riverside Podiatry.
-Our doctor will assess your condition and provide you with quality foot treatment.
+Our doctor will assess your condition and provide you with quality foot and ankle treatment.

 What Is Wound Care?